NocteDefensor/LudusMCP/README.md

 - All credentials stored in OS credential manager
 - Secure dialogs for credential collection

-### Network Security
+### Networking
-- WireGuard VPN encryption for server communication
+- WireGuard VPN for server communication
-- SSH tunnel fallback with key-based authentication
+- SSH tunnel fallback or SSH primary with key-based or password based authentication
-- SSL certificate verification (configurable)

 ### Operational Safety
-- Destructive operations require explicit confirmation
-- Automatic validation of configurations before deployment
-- Comprehensive logging and error handling
+- Destructive operations should require explicit confirmation but highly recommend you don't "always allow" access to dangerous tools such as destroy_range and you closely observe usage.
+Its an LLM and sometimes it does weird stuff.
+- Should automatically validate configurations before deployment.
+It will definitely go through syntax/range schema validation as part of write process.

 ## Troubleshooting

+- Logs are stored in `~/.ludus-mcp/logs`

 ### Connection Issues
 - Verify WireGuard tunnel is active: `wg show`